karmaniverous/blog/_pages/portfolio.md

 toc_sticky: true
 ---

-Some of these are projects I've worked on, and some are super-useful tools I've created: built for you with ❤️ on Bali!
+Some of these are projects I've worked on, and some are super-useful tools I've created.
+Built for you with ❤️ on Bali!

 ## VeteranCrowd